Langdon has a secure archival room in the Municipal Building. The Commission

 general store owned by Mr. Prentiss dating back to 1812 are irreplaceable.

-Minnie Haskins has donated various items she has saved regarding Langdon’s
+The late Minnie Haskins donated various items she saved regarding Langdon’s

 The Town now owns a photo collage of every member of the New Hampshire House of